Navigating the 136 Curves of Klausen Pass: An Adventure Road in the Swiss Alps

 The pass is 46.6 km (28.95 miles) long, running east-west from Altdorf (the Swiss canton of Uri) to Linthal (in the municipality of Glarus Süd and canton of Glarus).
 The pass is the first "major" alpine pass you reach driving south from Zurich, in fact, using the highway you can be at the foot of the pass in a little over 1 hour - it really is a passage directly into the heart of the Alps.
 The drive never gets too busy.
 The road is steep in parts, hitting a 9% of maximum gradient.

-The road is closed from November to June-July due to the high snowfall on the pass.
-The open and close dates all depend on snowmelt and snowfall each year.
-It is closed to long vehicles.
+Set high in the central Swiss Alps, the road is closed from November to June-July due to the high snowfall on the pass.
+It is always closed to longer vehicles.

 Is Klausen Pass worth it?